 - Your Housemaster/mistress

 - Your Assistant Housemaster/mistress

 - Your Tutor

 - Your House Matron

 - The College Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Leads (DDSL).
 Please see posters around the school for more details.

 - The Chaplain

 - The Student Wellbeing Team

-- The school Doctors, Senior Nurse Manager, or any of the Health Centre nurses
+- The school Doctors or any of the Health Centre nurses

-- The Head (see below)
+- The Head Master (see below)

 - The Deputy Heads

 - The Marshal

 - Any member of staff whom you know and trust

-Our professional Counsellor is available to all Clifton pupils for confidential consultation.
+Professional counsellors are available to all Clifton pupils for confidential consultation.
 You can contact them by email on studentwellbeing@cliftoncollege.com; you will then be given an appointment.

-Should you prefer to report any concerns or problems anonymously, you can use the online anonymous reporting tool Whisper.
+Should you prefer to report any concerns or problems anonymously, you can use the online anonymous reporting tool We Listen (SWGfL tool Whisper).
 You can either report via SMS to 07860021323 and start the message with CLC1.
 Or you can visit welisten.cliftoncollege.com and complete the online reporting form.
 You can also get the online reporting form by scanning the below QR code.